 Context properties are of two forms.
-There may be one URI value and up to twenty name=value pairs.
+There may be one URI value and up to twenty (name, value) pairs.
 No name may duplicate the name of a transaction identity property.

-- Sub-buffer format ID: An int32 sub-buffer format ID, value=105. - Count of elements in the context property values array: An int32 count of elements in the following array. - Pointer to an array of context property values: An array of strings, each containing a context property value.
-The pointer may be null.
-Each array element is a char to a null-terminated string representing the value part of the name=value pair.
+- Sub-buffer format ID: An arm_int32_t sub-buffer format ID, value=105 (ARM_SUBBUFFER_TRAN_CONTEXT). - Count of elements in the context property values array: An arm_int32_t count of elements in the following array. - Pointer to an array of context property values: An array of pointers to character strings containing the property values.
+The values in the array are position-sensitive; each must align with the corresponding context property name in the transaction identity sub-buffer.
+If the corresponding property name pointer is null or points to a zero-length string, the value is ignored.
+Each pointer is aligned as required for the C compiler on the platform.
+Each array element contains: - Value: An arm_char_t to a null-terminated string representing the value part of the (name, value) pair.
 Each string has a maximum length of 256 characters, including the termination character.
+If any pointer is null or points to a zero-length string, the meaning is that there is no value for this instance.
+Values should not contain trailing blank characters or consist of only blank characters.

-The values in the array are position-sensitive; they must align with the context property names in the transaction identity sub-buffer.
-When arm_start_transaction() or arm_report_transaction() execute, any pointer may be null, which indicates that no value is provided at this time.
-If the name passed to arm_register_transaction() was null, this value is ignored. - Pointer to URI: Pointer to a string containing a URI, with a maximum of 4096 characters, including the termination character.
+• Pointer to URI: Pointer to a string containing a URI, with a maximum of 4096 characters, including the termination character.
 The string is null terminated.
 The pointer may be null.